9 Best Northern Lights Hotels in Norway to Chase the Aurora

 Close to the conveniences of Alta just over five miles from the city and near to the Alta River, Trasti & Trine is the perfect Northern lights hotel in Norway: convenient, but far enough away from the city lights so you can see the beautiful aurora borealis!

-Their unique tiny-house like “Radderud” cabins are built over two stories, with lots of angled glass panes, so you get a great panoramic view no matter where you are in the cabin!
+Their one-of-a-kind “Radderud” cabins are like little Arctic tiny houses, built over two stories, with lots of angled glass panes, so you get a great panoramic view no matter where you are in the cabin!

 Note: These are listed as the one and two-bedroom cottages on Booking — take a look at the photos to ensure you’re booking the right room type!